Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 Born: Brussels, Belgium

-The Belgian conductor, Guy Janssens, He began studying the piano and the ‘cello at a very young age, at the Louvain Conservatory (Belgium) and became a chorister at the monastic choir of the Abbey of Mont Cesar.
+The Belgian conductor, Guy Janssens, began studying the piano and the ‘cello at a very young age, at the Louvain Conservatory (Belgium) and became a chorister at the monastic choir of the Abbey of Mont Cesar.
 He went on to play ‘cello in the university orchestra and continued his musical studies at the Royal Conservatory of Music in Brussels, where he gained graduate diplomas in piano and chamber music.
 He began his professional career as a concert pianist and teacher.

 In 1981, Guy Janssens established and directed the first instrumental and vocal groups, which he re-founded in 1991 under the name “Laudantes”.
 This ever-changing group, has enabled him to perform repertoire from the Renaissance to the contemporary period, including the baroque, classical and romantic periods.